Stand up paddle boards are surprisingly versatile.

 Paddle Boarding with Friends and Family

-Rent a few paddle boards and take the family out for a day trip.
+Rent a few stand up paddle boards and take the family out for a day trip.

 It’s a great day out for all ages.